Fantasy Strike: Reception

-Fantasy Strike received "generally favorable reviews", according to website Metacritic.
+Fantasy Strike received "generally favorable reviews", according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 68% of critics.

 Many reviewers praised the game's accessibility by virtue of the relative ease of execution, while retaining the depth that makes fighting games difficult to master and fun.
 Farrell from PC Invasion stated that "the game is purely skill-based, as every good fighter game is."
 There was some concern regarding its simplistic nature and limited movesets.
 With ten characters, some noted that Fantasy Strike's roster was relatively small.

 By contrast, others noted how those few characters were highly distinct and offered unique experiences.
 The game's accessibility was also cited as a strength.

 Martinez from Gaming Illustrated wrote, "Utilizing both videos and tutorials helps you deepen your understanding of surface and high level play and the underlying mechanics."
 Furthermore, reviewers commented on how the clean visuals and various UI Hints (such as color-coded moves and "Jumpable" text) increased clarity in its visuals.
 Reviewers also agreed that its rollback based netcode made for a solid online experience.

 Reviewers were divided on the game's visual style.
 PC Invasion, among other outlets, claimed, "The visuals and aesthetics are mostly bland", ascribing the game a typical style that is not distinct enough to set itself apart.
 On the other hand, some highlighted the game as something that is pleasing to look at.

 Reviewers also expressed their dissatisfaction with some of the single-player modes.

 Jones from Heavy said, "While there's a lot of modes on display here, not all of them are fully featured and worth returning to."
 O'Reilly from Nintendo Life complained that the "arcade mode is a little barebones".
 In contrast, the single player-mode boss rush was cited as a highlight.